New Studies

 3. Investigator’s Brochure

-- Note: An Investigator’s Brochure is required for all non FDA approved drugs for Phase I, II and III Studies.
-A PRC reviewer may request an Investigator’s Brochure for an approved drug if he or she finds it to be necessary to adequately review a study.
-The PRC Coordinator will inform PIs and or Study Coordinators if an IB has been requested by the PRC reviewer.
+• An Investigator’s Brochure is required for all non-FDA approved drugs or for FDA-approved drugs used in a novel setting.
+A PRC Reviewer may request an Investigator’s Brochure for an approved drug if he or she finds it to be necessary to adequately review a study.
+The PRC Coordinator will inform PIs and or Study Coordinators if an IB has been requested by the PRC Reviewer.

 4. Biostatistician Sign-Off Sheet – (If UNC Investigator Initiated trial)